Skip to content

 return response({**product, "source": "cache"})

-# 2. Cache miss -- fetch from database
+# 2. Miss -- fetch from the database

 product = db.fetch_one(